kartik-venugopal/aural-player/ToolsAndScripts/FFmpegBuild/README.txt

 3 - Run "./build-ffmpeg.sh" and wait till it is finished executing.

-4 - The newly built FFmpeg shared libraries will be in the subdirectory "sharedLibs".
+4 - The newly built FFmpeg XCFrameworks will be in the subdirectory "xcframeworks".
 There should be 4 of them:

-    1 - libavcodec.(version).dylib
+    1 - libavcodec.xcframework
-    2 - libavformat.(version).dylib
+    2 - libavformat.xcframework
-    3 - libavutil.(version).dylib
+    3 - libavutil.xcframework
-    4 - libswresample.(version).dylib)
+    4 - libswresample.xcframework

-5 - (Optional) Using the lipo command, verify that the dylibs are indeed universal, supporting both x86_64 and arm64 architectures.
+5 - (Optional) Using the lipo command, verify that the dylibs inside the XCFrameworks are indeed universal, supporting both x86_64 and arm64 architectures.

-    Example command:    "lipo -info sharedLibs/libavcodec.58.dylib"
+    Example command:    "lipo -info xcframeworks/libavcodec.xcframework/macos-arm64_x86_64/libavcodec.58.dylib"
-    Example output:     "Architectures in the fat file: sharedLibs/libavcodec.58.dylib are: x86_64 arm64"
+    Example output:     "Architectures in the fat file: xcframeworks/libavcodec.xcframework/macos-arm64_x86_64//libavcodec.58.dylib are: x86_64 arm64"

-6 - Copy the shared libraries into the "Frameworks" group in the Xcode project (replace existing files).
+6 - Copy (and replace if necessary) the XCFrameworks into the "Frameworks" group in the Aural Xcode project.